SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 - `test`: for adding missing tests or to correct existing tests.

-- `chore`: for changes related to builds/CI/scripts/configs and anything that doesn't apply for types above.
+- `chore`: for changes related to builds, CI, scripts, configs, and anything that does not fit any of the types above.

 In the changelog, we only include commits that are of type `feat` or `fix`.